DataDog/hiring-engineers/answers.md

-This will be a bit of a streaming conciousness.
+This will be a bit of a streaming consciousness.

 ## Prerequisites
 Got account setup for trial period quite easily.
 Rather than install the agent